balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 ```

 ```
-So let me reverse group of three elements
+So let me reverse, group of three elements
 3 -> 2 -> 1

 6 -> 5 -> 4